Skip to main content

 • graphics

-The graphics of "Solar Settlers" receive mixed reviews, with some players appreciating the balance between colorful backgrounds and clear, simple icons, while others find the artwork to be only slightly above basic programmer art.
-There are suggestions for improvements, such as a more cohesive soundtrack and minor visual tweaks, indicating a desire for refinement in the game's aesthetic.
-Overall, the visuals are generally well-received, though preferences vary among players.
+Overall, the graphics of "Solar Settlers" receive mixed feedback; while some players appreciate the balance between colorful backgrounds and clear, simple icons, others find the artwork less appealing, describing it as slightly above basic programmer art.
+There are suggestions for future improvements, particularly in achieving a more cohesive visual style.

 • “I especially like the graphics.”

-• “I prefer the older braingoodgames with their really simple icons and flat colors to the graphics of their more colorful games (such as Solar Settlers, which is also great) and this one seems to be the perfect balance between a colorful and active background, while still having a simple and clear playing field with easy to read icons.”
+• “I prefer the older Braingoodgames with their really simple icons and flat colors to the graphics of their more colorful games (such as Solar Settlers, which is also great).
+This one seems to be the perfect balance between a colorful and active background, while still having a simple and clear playing field with easy-to-read icons.”

 • “The artwork is par for the course with the braingoodgames library in that it is one notch above programmer art.”